influxdata/influxdb/docs/design.md

 1. Only support `SELECT` queries. (no explicit validation? happens in plutonium)

 Chronograf will take a different approach than InfluxEnterprise 1.0 and Grafana 2 & 3, which use a GET request with parameters.
-It provides two endpoints for euphemeral and persistent queries.
+It provides two endpoints for ephemeral and persistent queries.
 Both endpoints accept a POST request with a JSON object containing similar parameters.

-##### Euphemeral Queries
+##### Ephemeral Queries

-Euphemeral queries are transient and unlikely to be requested multiple times.
+Ephemeral queries are transient and unlikely to be requested multiple times.
-They should be most useful for the data explorer or other adhoc query functionality.
+They should be most useful for the data explorer or other ad hoc query functionality.

 Uses a POST request to the `/queries` endpoint and returns results in the response.
 No resource is created.